estebanrfp/hello-world-nodejs/README.md

 ## Getting Started

-- Set up the latest stable version of teracy-dev v0.5.0 from: https://github.com/teracyhq/dev with the following custom configuration by creating `vagrant_config_override.json` on `~/teracy-dev` directory witht the following content:
+- Set up the latest stable version of teracy-dev v0.5.0 from: https://github.com/teracyhq/dev

+- Create the following custom configuration by creating `vagrant_config_override.json` file into the `~/teracy-dev` directory with the following content:

 ```json
 {